stevenferrer/nero/README.md

 ## Assumption

-The only assumption that we make is: Every *collection/table* will always have a surrogate key i.e. *id column*.
+The only assumption is every *collection/table* will always have a surrogate key i.e. *id column*.